janash/rex_md_tutorial/README.md

 ```bash
 bash run_repex.sh
 ```
 However, if you are running on HPC, like Infer, you should insert this script into a job submission script.

-Note that you should fill in the appropriate account and partition information for your job.
+Note that you should fill in the appropriate account and partition information for your job and that you will have to load the Apptainer module in the job submission script.
 The compilation of Tinker 9 should work on V100 GPUs and T4 GPUs, but not on P100 GPUs.

 ```bash